by Lesley Hill

 The short answer?
 No. In order to create the right tension required for your punch needle stitches, you do need to use a specific type of fabric.

 The most common and affordable material to punch on is monk’s cloth, a 100% cotton even-weave fabric.
 When shopping for monk’s cloth, look for fabric that has 12 to 14 holes per inch.
-Traditional linen, bleached linen and rug warp are other great options for punch needle projects.
-Cross stitch fabric or Aida cloth will NOT work for needle punching as they are unable to maintain the tension needed for punch needle.
+Traditional or primitive linen, bleached linen and rug warp are other great options for punch needle projects.
+Cross stitch fabric or Aida cloth will not work as it doesn't maintain the tension needed for punch needle.

 What type of frame should I use?